 Network Complexity and Systems Biophysics

 Despite their critical importance in the modern world, most prior research into the properties of complex networks has been done in an abstract setting, with characterizing quantities developed from topology limited entirely to generic networks.
-The major impediment to a deeper understanding of real biological distribution and functional networks has been that the promotion of simpler-to-understand two-dimensional networks, as in plant leaves, to fully realized three-dimensional complex systems, such as human vasculature or extended root networks, is fundamentally non-trivial.
-Yet there have been no appropriate quantitative tools to characterize vasculature in a physically relevant mathematically compact way; this characterization is a necessary prerequisite to the development of predictive models for the effects of vascular network architecture and topology.
+The major impediment to a deeper understanding of real biological distribution and functional networks has been that the promotion of simpler-to-understand two-dimensional networks, as in plant leaves, to fully realized three-dimensional complex systems, as in human vasculature, is fundamentally non-trivial.
+Consequently there have been no appropriate quantitative tools to characterize vasculature in a physically relevant mathematically compact way; this characterization is a necessary prerequisite to the development of predictive models for the effects of vascular network architecture and topology.

 We have also been at the forefront of recent advances in shape programmable soft materials, playing a central role in the invention and development of thin sheet nematic solid systems that can be “blueprinted” with pre-determined nematic director fields that give rise to externally switchable, reversible shape change, potentially at the sub-micron scale.
 These systems lend themselves to a panoply of device design opportunities relevant to systems biology, biophysics, and medical applications, including soft robotics, drug delivery and encapsulation methods, peristaltic pumps and gateway switching for lab-on-a-chip and soft microfluidics.
 Furthermore, the theory and methods underlying these shape programmable materials may serve as a powerful model for complex shape determination in developing biological systems as well.